PythWare/Aldnoah-Engine/README.md

 Python 3 installed, this is a dependency free tool suite so you just need Python installed to run the scripts.

 If you want to make audio mods (replacing/adding new audio such as voiced audio, sounds, music, etc) you will need kvs2ogg which is in the Musou Warriors discord server within the resources-and-other channel.
 That is a tool that can convert kvs files to wav, mp3, and ogg and converting back to KVS.
+Read "Audio Modding" section for a guide.

 Noesis and specifically Joschuka's noesis files (https://github.com/Joschuka/Project-G1M) are needed if you want to view/convert G1M/G1T files.
 It's important to know the G1M/G1T formats have changed over the years across games so porting G1M/G1T files from other Koei Tecmo games may require some additional legwork. eArmada8 made a G1M tool for gust games that also works for other Koei Tecmo games so you may want to view it as well https://github.com/eArmada8/gust_stuff.